linyinfeng/oranc/README.md

 Use an OCI registry (typically, [ghcr.io](https://ghcr.io)) to distribute binary caches of your Nix packages!

+## Warning

+Tags, image manifests, and layers created by oranc are so different from other typical OCI repositories.
+So I don't know if it is an abuse of OCI registries.
+Pushing to [ghcr.io](https://ghcr.io) may violate the terms of service of GitHub.

 ## Usage

 Try [oranc.li7g.com](https://oranc.li7g.com).
 It's better to self-host an instance.
 If you do so, please replace all `oranc.li7g.com` below with your instance.